23/DeveloperDocumentation/photo-get-upload-token.md

   <tr><td><tt>max_uploads</tt></td><td>How many files can be uploaded using the returned token.
 The default is <tt>1</tt> upload; the maximum is 10</td></tr>
 </table>

+Any extra parameters sent to this method will be repeated in the callback request to `return_url`.

 ### Permission level